Student Spotlight: Philip Rau

 “COD has been a real blessing to me in more ways than I can count,” he said.
 “It was phenomenal and I learned so much.
 Along the way, I found many great career and resumé-building opportunities.
 Thanks to a part-time teacher, I got a tip that led to my first design internship.
 I was approached to be the Adobe Partners By Design student rep for COD, promoting Adobe software and the Design Achievement Awards.
 I became the president of AIGA at COD, leading the group with others in creating self portraits, posters and illustrating a children's book for a gallery show.”

-Rau also earned several honors: honorable mention for a travel brochure at COD’s annual Portfolio Night; honorable mention for his entry into the Ravinia poster design competition, where he placed in the top five of 150 entries; and in 2011 winner of the Best New Ad competition, designing the print advertisement for DonateLife Illinois.
+Rau also earned several honors: honorable mention for a travel brochure at COD’s annual Portfolio Night; honorable mention for his entry into the Ravinia poster design competition, where he placed in the top five of 150 entries; and winner of the Best New Ad competition, designing the print advertisement for DonateLife Illinois.

 Rau earned an Associate in Applied Science degree in Graphic Design and the Graphic Design Level II certificate.
 He then has received a presidential scholarship to the Milwaukee Institute of Art and Design, followed by the single presidential scholarship to the Rocky Mountain College of Art and Design, which provides $10,000 per term.

 “It was really exciting for me because I have always felt drawn to mountains,” he said.
 “I’ve lived in flat, relatively dull Midwest states like Nebraska and Iowa my entire life, and going to Denver was really thrilling.”

-In 2012, Rau landed a paid internship for Markit on Demand in Boulder.
-After graduating Summa Cum Laude and bachelor's degree in Graphic Design, Rau is working full-time at Markit on Demand.
+Rau landed a paid internship for Markit Digital (formerly Markit on Demand) in Boulder.
+After graduating Summa Cum Laude with a bachelor's degree in Graphic Design, Rau stayed at Markit Digital and currently is a senior designer.
 He continues to work on web, mobile, and desktop application UI & UX design for financial clients around the world.